 The University's Board of Trustees members are the Trustees for charitable law purposes.
 Due to the nature of the University's operations and the composition of the Board of Trustees, being drawn from local public and private sector organisations, it is inevitable that transactions will take place with organisations in which a member of the Board of Trustees may have an interest.
-All transactions involving organisations in which a member of the Board of Trustees may have an interest.
-All transactions with the University's Financial Regulations and usual procurement procedures.
+All transactions involving organisations in which a member of the Board of Trustees may have an interest are conducted at arm's length and in accordance with the University's Financial Regulations and usual procurement procedures.
 The University maintains a Register of Interests of members of The Board of Trustees.
 The register is available for inspection under the Freedom of Information Act 2000.